-^{} According to the NCWRC, comparisons of pre-construction, as-built, and monitoring data are not valid due to intangible factors.
+According to the NCWRC, comparisons of pre-construction, as-built, and monitoring data are not valid due to intangible factors.
 Monitoring data for subsequent years should be used as the basis of comparison.
+Year 3 through Year 4 Formal Monitoring has not been defined and may change based on MBRT opinions.
+Monitoring was conducted twice during Year 2 (2004) due to the above-bankfull event in July after the initial monitoring for the year was completed.